Fire and Explosion Accidents

 Unfortunately, Massachusetts has seen more than its share of high-profile work accidents caused by fires or explosions in recent years.

-The Boston injury attorneys at the Law Offices of Jeffrey S. Glassman understand these are among the most complex personal injury and wrongful death claims a law firm can handle.
+The Boston injury attorneys at the Jeffrey Glassman Injury Lawyers understand these are among the most complex personal injury and wrongful death claims a law firm can handle.
 Significant resources go into investigating such claims.
 And those who survive typically suffer very serious injuries, including burn injuries and disfigurement.

 - In 1999, combustible dust caused an explosion at a plant in Springfield.
 In that case, phenolic resin was allowed to accumulate, resulting in a catastrophic dust explosion.